method-inc/bots/README.md

 + In the event of a battle, the botlet with the most opposing botlets adjacent will die.
 + If both botlets involved in a battle have the same number of opposing botlets adjacent, both will die.
 + If two botlets (regardless of color) move to the same position, both will die.
++ The 'x' represents a dead bot but it is essentially an empty space.
+You can move to it.

 Here are some examples, where 'r' represents a red botlet, 'b' represents a blue botlet, '.' represents an empty space, and 'x' represents a dead botlet: